marykthompson/build_genome_indices/README.md

-# Snakemake workflow: foursu_timecourse
+# Snakemake workflow: build_genome_indices

-This workflow performs analysis of RNA-Seq data from a 4sU treatment time course, where foursu is applied over a window at different points in a stress response.
-First sequences are downloaded, and STAR and Kallisto indices are built.
+This workflow builds genome indices needed to perform 4sU analysis, which includes assigning reads to both intronic and exonic regions. performs analysis of RNA-Seq data from a 4sU treatment time course, Sequences are downloaded, and STAR and Kallisto indices are built.
-Transcript abundance is estimated with Kallisto and then collated to produce gene-level abundance estimates.
-Abundance estimates are fed into the INSPEcT R package to estimate synthesis, splicing, and degradation rates.
-Reads are also aligned with STAR and subjected to QC analysis with RSeQC.
+The transcriptome index is built with kb_python https://github.com/pachterlab/kb_python, which extracts the introns plus 30 bp of flanking sequence on either side.

 The following repository was used as an initial template: https://github.com/snakemake-workflows/rna-seq-star-deseq2